macopedia/nuxt-typo3-theme/README.md

 </style>
 ```

-If you need to override SCSS variables, please use https://www.npmjs.com/package/@nuxtjs/style-resources to import them as a global.
+If you need to override SCSS variables, please use https://www.npmjs.com/package/@nuxtjs/style-resources to import them as global ones.

 ### Override components
 Some components are registered as a local components, for instance `UiLogo` in `CwHeader`.
-You can replace `UiLogo` by register own component as a global.
+You can replace `UiLogo` by registering your own component as a global one.

 `components/UiLogo.vue`
 ```html